 Wise people try to understand the way things are.
-Again. this is a goal no one can fully achieve because we all have our built-in biases.
+Again, this is a goal no one can fully achieve because we all have our built-in biases.

-You can aim for trying to be optimistic instead of decision-making. idealistic.
-One of the hardest lessons for people to learn is that sometimes the best answer is to do nothing and The outcomes of decisions never happen in a vacuum. leave things the way they are, even if they're not ideal, The larger and more connected the systems, the more because of the potential trade-offs of 'doing something' unseen unintended outcomes are possible.
+You can aim for trying to be optimistic instead of idealistic.
+One of the hardest lessons for people to learn is that sometimes the best answer is to do nothing and leave things the way they are, even if they're not ideal, because of the potential trade-offs of 'doing something'.